-Health apps abound, but usage low, study showsJanuary 28th, 2013 in Health /
+Health apps abound, but usage low, study showsJanuary 28, 2013 in Medicine & Health / Health

 US consumers are being offered a vast range of smartphone apps to track or manage health, but only a small number of people are using them, according to a survey.